TheGuyWithoutH/Node-tion/README.md

 ### Add a Peer

-To use BalduchColab with someone else, you need to first make sure that all the computers are in the same local network.
+To use Node-tion with someone else, you need to first make sure that all the computers are in the same local network.
 You can then all launch the app and go to the 'AddPeer' screen.
 Here, you find the node IP address and port to share with other peers.
 You have to add each other using those addresses and ports.
 Once this is done, you can go on to editing a page in the Editor.

 <p align="center">